rokroskar/oTree/otree-review/documentation.md

 * add a note that tells you how to clean up the sessions? (i.e. remove them from the list in ``sessions.py``)
 * add some user interface pointers
 * is there a way to use bots to see how the admin interface functions with fake participants?
+* instructions say to copy the "lab link" but I don't see one?
+* enumerate the two options for opening URLs to make it clearer -- at the moment it says "there are two ways to open URLs" but it's not obvious what the two different ways are.
+* it's a bit unclear where the player registration links are -- they are found under "Participant URLs" on each session page

+## For Django Devs

+this page is mis-labeled -- should be "For Games Developers" or something similar?